jackhumbert/cheebo/content/pages/tutorial.md

 * Purple belts (belts with more than 50% purple)
 * Yellow belts (belts with more than 50% yellow)
-* Yellow belts with red trim, or exclusively yellow/red belts
+* Yellow belts with red trim, and/or exclusively yellow/red belts
 * Monster slayer icon (TBD)
 * Hunter icon (TBD)